b95702041/bazel-python-demo/README.md

 bazel test //:math_utils_test
 ```

-### Understanding the WORKSPACE File
+### Understanding the MODULE.bazel File
-The `WORKSPACE` file (currently empty) marks the root of your Bazel project.
-For more complex projects, it would contain:
+The `MODULE.bazel` file (Bazel 6.0+) defines module dependencies and is the modern replacement for `WORKSPACE`.
+It provides:
-- External dependencies
+- Module metadata
-- Repository rules
+- Dependency declarations
-- Toolchain configurations
+- Version compatibility

 ## 🏗️ How Bazel Works